Niruthiha/agentic_pr/README.md

 ### 2. Feature Engineering Taxonomy
 The final dataset contains 73 features derived via a 5-stage pipeline.
+Feature extraction followed a sequential 5-stage pipeline: (1) extraction of static intrinsic attributes, (2) computation of point-in-time historical reputation metrics, (3) contextual normalization via Z-scores relative to repository history, (4) synthesis of interaction terms to capture agent-specific behaviors, and (5) dimensionality reduction via the removal of redundant or leakage-prone identifiers.

 #### A. Static and Content Features (Extracted directly)
 * **Source:** Raw text and diff statistics.